CodeProjects24/School-Assignment-Tracker/README.md

 # School-Assignment-Tracker
 # 📝 Homework Tracker

-Hi!
+Hello.
 I'm a 15-year-old high school student, and this is a simple Python app I made to help keep track of homework.
 I built it using Python during the summer after my freshman year.
 It lets you add tasks, see them in a list, and mark them as done when you're finished.
-Since this is the first project I made, I used AI to help guide me.
+Since this is the first project I made, I used AI to help guide me in the process of brainstorming, making my code easier to understand, and to make my code into a GUI.

 ---